altunixon/wips/lns/altina_ln/ASP-133-Chapter_3_The_Battle_of_Aroe_Maroe.md

 — It’s impressive for them to reach 50% accuracy at such a distance.<br/>
 After adequate training, they would be able to hit with high accuracy at the intended distance of 14 Ar (1000m).<br/>
 If they excluded incompetent examples like Regis.<br/>
-Shortly after, reports that the "Etruria army has started to charge!】 was received.<br/>
+Shortly after, reports that the "Etruria army has started to charge!" was received.<br/>
 At this distance, they will engage the enemy between a minute and a half to two minutes.<br/>
 If it were the old muskets, even well-trained soldiers could fire just one more shot… But the new rifles could fire four more times.<br/>
 However, even with four more shots, they could only take down around 400 more soldiers.
 Even with the new rifles, two hundred of them weren’t enough to affect the grand scheme of things.<br/>